RAG System Development: Retrieval-Augmented Generation for Business

 )

-Task: assistant for processing customer inquiries — searching insurance contracts, payment rules, precedent decisions (12,000 documents, ~2M pages).
+Challenge: an assistant for handling customer inquiries — searching insurance contracts, payout rules, precedent decisions (12,000 documents, ~2M pages).

-Reranking: CrossEncoder after vector search.
-Top-50 candidates → Top-5 after rerank. +18% to faithfulness.
+• Reranking: CrossEncoder after vector search.
+Top-50 candidates → Top-5 after rerank. +18% faithfulness.

 Metrics (RAGAS):